mauriziocescon/ng-playground/readme.md

 to `read` anything from `injector` tree,
 - multiple `directives` applied to the same element: as for the previous point, no way for a directive to inject other ones applied to the same element (see [`ngModel hijacking`](https://stackblitz.com/edit/stackblitz-starters-ezryrmmy));
 if needed, it should be an explicit operation with a `ref` passed as an `input`,
-- `directives` attached to the host (components): not possible anymore; there might be some cases where the concept of the host makes sense (debatable).
+- `directives` attached to the host (components): not possible anymore, but you can pass directives as inputs,
+- parent component styling children (difficult point): this should be based on css-variables.